DOCK-PI3/ESTACION-PRO/THEMES-DEV.md

 * `pos` - type: NORMALIZED_PAIR
     - Default is `0.012 0.9515` for horizontally oriented screens and `0.012 0.975` for vertically oriented screens
 * `posDimmed` - type: NORMALIZED_PAIR
     - Position when a menu is open (background is dimmed).
+This property mostly exists for backward compatibility purposes, the recommended approach is to setup a separate helpsystem element with `scope` set to `menu`
     - Default is the same value as `pos`
 * `origin` - type: NORMALIZED_PAIR
     - Where on the element `pos` refers to.
 For example, an origin of `0.5 0.5` and a `pos` of `0.5 0.5` would place the element exactly in the middle of the screen.
     - Minimum value per axis is `0` and maximum value per axis is `1`
     - Default is `0 0`
 * `originDimmed` - type: NORMALIZED_PAIR
     - Origin when a menu is open (background is dimmed).
+This property mostly exists for backward compatibility purposes, the recommended approach is to setup a separate helpsystem element with `scope` set to `menu`
     - Minimum value per axis is `0` and maximum value per axis is `1`
     - Default is the same value as `origin`
 * `rotation` - type: FLOAT